1992–93 Arsenal F.C. season: Football League Cup

 The Football League Cup is a cup competition open to clubs in the Premier League and Football League.
 Like the FA Cup it is played on a knockout basis, with the exception of the second round and semi-finals, which are contested over a two-legged tie.

 Arsenal entered the competition in the second round, as one of the 22 teams from the Premier League.
 They were drawn against Millwall; the first leg took place at Highbury on 22 September 1992.
 In the match Campbell scored in the 78th minute to cancel out Millwall's lead early in the second half.
 The second leg at The Den was much the same, with both teams playing out for a 1–1 draw.
 As there were no further goals the match was decided by a penalty shoot-out, which Arsenal won 3–1.

 Next up were Derby.
 Arsenal started with Pål Lydersen and Steve Morrow in place of the injured Lee Dixon and Nigel Winterburn.
-Derbys Paul Simpson converted a 70th minute penalty and Kevin Campbell came to the rescue once more, collecting Anders Limpars pass to force a replay, five weeks later.
-Campbell and Ian Wright wrapped that game up early, despite Mark Pembridges 44th minute penalty.
+Derby’s Paul Simpson converted a 70th minute penalty and Kevin Campbell came to the rescue once more, collecting Anders Limpars pass to force a replay, five weeks later.
+Campbell and Ian Wright wrapped that game up early, despite Mark Pembridge’s 44th minute penalty.

 At the postponed fourth round tie at Scarborough the conditions were far from ideal because of wintry weather the pitch was soaked.
 Fog enveloped the ground throughout the first half, but Arsenal kept their nerve and Winterburn drilled the only goal.

 That brought Nottingham Forest to Highbury.
 The Gunners upped the tempo after a stuttering first half.
-Wrights pace terrified the Forest defence and he claimed both goals.
+Wright’s pace terrified the Forest defence and he claimed both goals.